 Our experts said: “This is definitely one of our favourite rings from Victoria’s collection.
 The huge emerald looks to be an incredible 25 carats, which would be worth around £3,000,000 today.”

 2008: The emerald-cut diamond on a pavé band – £3.8M

 In 2008, Victoria was gifted another emerald-cut, which looks very similar to her 2006 ring, the only difference being that this one weighs slightly more, approximately 15 carats.
 It was designed by Chopard and has a value of around £3,800,000.

 Our experts said: “It’s clear that Victoria is a fan of emerald stones as this is her third one so far.
 When choosing an emerald cut, it can often be more expensive as inclusions are more visible, and you need to choose a higher clarity stone.
 However, this isn’t a problem for the Beckham’s as this stone is of the highest quality, worth around £3,800,000.”

 2009: The oval-cut ruby on a diamond halo setting – £5M

 First emeralds, now rubies.
-In 2009 VB picked up this incredible oval-cut ruby, mounted in a white-diamond setting.
+In 2009 Victoria picked up this incredible oval-cut ruby, mounted in a white-diamond setting.
 As we know, this lady doesn’t do things by half as this ring is worth an estimated £5,000,000.